 Come join them at Kokanee Clay Studio.

-Vicky has lived in Sammamish since 1994.
+Vicky has lived on the Eastside since 1994.
 She has a BS in biology with a minor in chemistry from the University of Oregon.
 She has laboratory experience working as a research assistant at the Institute of Neuroscience at the University of Oregon and at Fred Hutch Cancer Research Center in Seattle.
 While raising 3 children, Vicky created ad campaigns in PPC marketing on Google AdWords.
-Vicky learned all about ceramics at the Redmond Clay Studio, where clay art became a passion for her as she took classes for 8 years,.
+Vicky learned all about ceramics at the Redmond Clay Studio, where clay art became a passion for her as she took classes for 8 years.
 She taught hand-building classes at Renaissance Junior High School in Sammamish, as well as taking on college-age students one-on-one in her private studio.
 Vicky loves creating opportunities for people to get involved in ceramics, and sharing the excitement and exploration of this art form.

-Sign up to receive email updates and for an invitation to our grand opening.
+Sign up to receive email updates.